You’ve got a great site…. but no traffic!

 Sponsor an event in your local community and be sure to brand it with your website details.
 You might sponsor the local rugby league competition, a charity event or even part of a large festival in your community.
 Purchase some large banners (the rollout ones are perfect) and get them into the public eye.
 Place business cards, brochures even sample bags where they are highly visible during the event and make sure that you are hand to answer any questions and prompt people towards your site.

-As you can see, there is a multitude of methods and tricks that you can implement to get your site pumping with visitors.
+There is a multitude of methods and tricks that you can implement to get your site pumping with visitors.
 Literally thousands of articles have been written about just using Social Media to drive site traffic in favour of your business.
 You only need to try something and see what works for your particular industry.

 While you are doing this, keep a close eye on your site statistics and engage with your new customers to see where they are coming from.
 This will give you the data to determine what is working and what is not.

-No-one, but the very naive, will pretend that running a successful website isn’t hard work.
+No-one, but the very naïve, will pretend that running a successful website isn’t hard work.
 But all the heartache, effort and time spent will be quickly rewarded when you start to see new customers coming through your site’s front doors and more importantly, buying from you.